-Music supervisors are the gatekeepers for music-to-picture, selecting the music & closing the deals between artists and productions.
+Music supervisors are music-to-picture gatekeepers, responsible for selecting the tracks and closing the deals between artists and productions.

-Here’s a quick guide of the best & worst practices for artists to win a music supervisor’s ear and get their music discovered from the seasoned professionals behind “Music Supervision: The Complete Guide to Selecting Music for Movies, TV, Games & New Media.”
+If you’re an artist who’s trying to win the ear of music supervisors for film and tv, here are the 10 best & worst practices from the seasoned pros behind, “Music Supervision: The Complete Guide to Selecting Music for Movies, TV, Games & New Media.”

 — DO’s —